 Recently Issued Accounting Pronouncements.
 In June 2006, the Emerging Issue Task Force (EITF) reached a final consensus on EITF Issue No. 06-2, Accounting for Sabbatical Leave and Other Similar Benefits Pursuant to FASB Statement No. 43, Accounting for Compensated Absences (EITF 06-2).
-Under this consensus, sabbatical leave or other similar benefits provided to an employee are considered to accumulate, as that term is used in Statement of Financial Accounting Standards (SFAS) No. 43, provided that (a) the employee is required to complete a minimum service period to be entitled to the benefit, (b) there is no increase to the benefit if the employee provides additional years of service, (c) the employee continues to be a compensated employee during his or her absence, and (d) the employer does not require the employee to perform any duties during his or her absence.
+Under this consensus, sabbatical leave or other similar benefits provided to an employee are considered to accumulate, as that term is used in FASB Statement No. 43, provided that (a) the employee is required to complete a minimum service period to be entitled to the benefit, (b) there is no increase to the benefit if the employee provides additional years of service, (c) the employee continues to be a compensated employee during his or her absence, and (d) the employer does not require the employee to perform any duties during his or her absence.
 If these conditions are met, companies are required to accrue for sabbatical leave or other similar benefits as they are earned.
 The accounting required under this consensus was effective for fiscal years beginning after December 15, 2006.
-Upon adoption, companies had the option to apply the guidance using either of the following approaches: (a) a change in accounting principle through retrospective application to all periods presented; or (b) a change in accounting principle through a cumulative effect adjustment to the balance in retained earnings at the beginning of the year of adoption.
-The Company adopted the new accounting requirement on January 1, 2007, and recorded a cumulative effect adjustment of approximately \$23 million to its beginning retained earnings balance.
+Upon adoption, companies had the option to apply the guidance using either of the following approaches: (a) a change in accounting principle through retrospective application to all periods presented; or (b) a change in accounting requirement on January 1, 2007, and recorded a cumulative effect adjustment of approximately \$23 million to its beginning retained earnings balance.
 Prior to adoption of EITF 06-2, the Company accrued for sabbatical leave expense only when employees were fully vested in this benefit.

-In June 2006, the Financial Accounting Standards Board (FASB) issued Interpretation No. 48, Accounting for Uncertainty in Income Taxes, an interpretation of FAS 109, Accounting for Income Taxes (FIN 48).
-FIN 48 clarifies the accounting for income taxes by prescribing a minimum recognition threshold that a tax position is required to meet before being recognized in the financial statements.
+In June 2006, the Financial Accounting Standards Board (FASB) issued Interpretation No.48, Accounting for Uncertainty in Income Taxes, an interpretation of FAS 109, Accounting for Income Taxes (FIN 48).
+FIN 48 clarifies the accounting for income taxes by prescribing a minimum recognition threshold a tax position is required to meet before being recognized in the financial statements.
 FIN 48 also provides guidance on derecognition, measurement, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-AMD adopted FIN 48 as of January 1, 2007, as required.
+The Company adopted FIN 48 as of January 1, 2007 as required.
 (See Note 12).